Wayn-Git/Machine_Learning_Model/README.md

-# 📧 Email Spam Detector
+# 📧 Email Spam Detector (In Development)

 A simple machine learning project to classify emails as spam or not spam.

 ## 🔍 Overview

 This project uses machine learning techniques to detect spam emails.
 It's my first ML project, built with Python and various libraries.
+Currently in active development.

 ## 🛠️ Technologies Used